 What are the Town's office hours?

-Offices are open from 8:30 am to 4:30 pm, Monday through Friday.
+Offices are open from 8:30 am to noon and 1:00 pm to 4:30 pm, Monday through Friday.
 We are closed Saturdays, Sundays and Statutory Holidays.

 What are the hours of the Princeton Landfill and what material does it accept?

 CLOSED Christmas Day, New Years Day &, Easter Sunday

 Town of Princeton 250-295-3135